turingschool-examples/viewing_party_lite/README.md

 ## Learning Goals
 - Consume JSON APIs that require authentication
 - Test consumption of APIs (facades, services, poros)
+- Organize and refactor code to be more maintainable
 - Apply RuboCop’s style guide for code quality
 - Authentication and authorization implementation